JohannesBooy/whipcrack/README.md

 			* **modernizr-2.7.1.min.js:** A minified version of the Modernizr library.

-			* **picturefill.js:** A responsive images approach called [picturefill](https://github.com/scottjehl/picturefill), based on the proposed picture element.
-Include in `plugins.js` if your project requires.

 		* **main.js:** This is where you write your project-specific JavaScript.

 		* **plugins.js:** Keep 3rd party plugins/scripts here.